Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Spectroscopic selection matching

-As can be inferred from the left panel in Fig. \ref{fig:nzq}, spectroscopic failures alter the redshift distribution of the training set significantly, so that one cannot use such a sample to estimate the error distributions of the photometric sample directly.
+As can be inferred from the top panel in Fig. \ref{fig:nzq}, spectroscopic failures alter the redshift distribution of the training set significantly, so that one cannot use such a sample to estimate the error distributions of the photometric sample directly.
 We test two different approaches to correct for the selection effects in the training set.

-One approach is to cull the photometric sample to remove all galaxies that are not represented in the training set (the set of high-confidence spectroscopic redshift galaxies).
-We use a neural network (described in Appendix \ref{sec:neunet}) to accomplish this selection matching.
+One approach, presented in Sec. \ref{sec:sel} is to cull the photometric sample to remove all galaxies that are not represented in the training set (the set of high-confidence spectroscopic redshift galaxies).
+The other approach, described in Sec. \ref{sec:weights} is to apply weights to the spectroscopic sample so that the statistical properties of the weighted spectroscopic galaxies closely match those of the photometric sample.
+Thus, in the first approach, the photometric sample is modified to match the spectroscopic sample, whereas in the second approach, it is the spectroscopic sample that is modified.